 DAYTONA Rising is a $400 million reimagining of an American icon – Daytona International Speedway.

-At the conclusion of the redevelopment, Daytona International Speedway will have approximately 101,500 permanent, wider and more comfortable seats, twice as many restrooms and three times as many concession stands.
-In addition, the Speedway will feature over 60 luxury suites with track side views and a completely revamped hospitality experience for corporate guests.
+At the conclusion of the redevelopment, Daytona International Speedway now has approximately 101,500 permanent, wider and more comfortable seats, twice as many restrooms and three times as many concession stands.
+In addition, the Speedway now features over 60 luxury suites with track side views and a completely revamped hospitality experience for corporate guests.

-The project officially broke ground in early July, 2013 and is expected to be completed in time for the 2016 Rolex 24 At Daytona and DAYTONA 500.
+The project officially broke ground in early July, 2013 and is was completed in time for the 2016 Rolex 24 At Daytona and DAYTONA 500.

 The “We Built Daytona” platform is designed specifically for partners involved in the construction of DAYTONA Rising.
 It provides an opportunity for manufacturers to become a part of the project and showcase their involvement through a marketing presence with the new facility.